ReneOlsthoorn/Ground/README.md

 At the same time ```DOOM 2``` released, a tremendous hit for gamers.
 Again, everyone wanted it.
 The PC platform had cheap hardware, so everybody joined.
 This resulted in total MARKET DOMINATION.
 In 1994, I bought an ```ESCOM 486DX2 66 MHz``` PC with 420MB harddisk and 4MB memory.
 It was great.
 Now, 30 years and numerous
-PC's later, the platform is still a good choice.
+PC's later, the platform is still alive.
 It has no vendor lock-in and you can pick and choose your moment to upgrade.
-We are truly blessed with this platform for over 30 years.
+We were truly blessed with this plaform and it's domination for the last 30 years.
 This must be said!

 At this moment in 2025, several expert users are migrating to Linux because Windows 11 collects too much personal data and sends it to the cloud or uses it for AI.
 Microsoft wants to make Windows a sensory device for an AI companion and forces users to give up privacy.
 I strongly disagree with this route, because it should be made optional.
 Use a third-party tool as such as "O&O ShutUp10++" to disable Copilot and Recall.
 However, with each new update, the settings can be turned on again.
 The whole situation is a shame, because Windows has such a great history.
-At this moment, I will not migrate to Linux yet because I owe so much to the Windows platform.
+Like many users, I don't want to battle my OS.
+For the moment, I will not migrate yet to Linux because I owe so much to the Windows platform.

 ### Smoothscroller
 <p align="center">